We're Moving to a New Support Platform – Starting June 1st!

 Comments

-• Ed Schmidt started the conversation
+• Ed started the conversation

 I've tried with both a CSV and XLS file, but I keep getting Internal Server Error.
 Host has checked the error logs and found nothing.
 They suggested contacting you, as they claim it is an issue with the plugin.